jarssoft/DvbMonitor/README.md

 # DvbMonitor

-Extract teletext, EPG and other from MPEG Trasport Stream.
+Extract teletext and other stuff from MPEG Trasport Stream.

 - Monitoring teletext with many special data.
 (Monitor-class)
-- View teletext subtitles from multiple tv-channel like a chat.
+- View teletext subtitles like a chat.
 (SubtitleMonitor-class)
 - TODO: EPG

 ## Installation